Xiaohuangwudi/SAROOD/README.md

 This is the code for paper 'A Comprehensive Framework for Out-of-Distribution Detection and Open-Set Recognition in SAR Targets'.

-This codebase is developed using ood_coverage https://github.com/BierOne/ood_coverage.git.
+The codebase is developed using ood_coverage https://github.com/BierOne/ood_coverage.git.

 First step:
 sh scripts/ood/vos/mstar_train_vos.sh